isomerpages/nlb-mobile-guide/spotlight/pandemics/2020-04-01-covid-19-overview.md

 title:  COVID-19 - An Overview
 date:   2020-04-01
 permalink: /spotlight/pandemics/covid-19-overview
+description: COVID-19 is a respiratory illness caused by a new type of coronavirus (SARS-CoV-2) whose origins have yet to be determined.
+image: /images/NL-2-overview.jpg
 ---
 <img src="/images/NL-2-overview.jpg">
 <p style="font-size:8pt;">Photo credit: Retrieved from <a href="https://pixabay.com/illustrations/coronavirus-virus-spread-flu-4952102/" target="_blank">pixabay.com/illustrations/coronavirus-virus-spread-flu-4952102/</a></p>